xnetmobile/docs/docs/overview.md

 ## Decentralized Networks

 We believe decentralized wireless networks not only make technological sense, but business sense.
-XNET's Heterogeneous network approach sdfdfsdf

 - In the 2020's with the advent of CBRS and WiFi 6+, there has never been more freely available spectrum.